IAudioDeviceManager

 enable

-Whether to follow the system default audio playback device:
+Whether to follow the system default playback device:

-• true: Follow the system default audio playback device.
-When the default playback device of the system is changed, the SDK immediately switches to the loopback device.
+• true: Follow.
+When the system default playback device changes, the SDK immediately switches the loopback device.

 • 0: Success.